MIkeCall1986/smartcut/README.md

 ## Version History

+### 1.3.1
+* Fix a critical issue in h265 smartcutting that caused a lot of memory usage when cutting specific types of h265 streams
+* Better h265 gop detection
+* Added h265 CRA to BLA conversion

 ### 1.3
 * Update to PyAV 15.0
 * Fixed some critical issues in h264 and h265 smartcutting